nourdev777/nourdev777/README.md

 ---

 ## 🌟 About Me
 I’m a graduate of the **Common Core** program at [42 Abu Dhabi](https://42abudhabi.ae/), where I tackled real-world coding challenges from scratch.
-I’m seeking an **internship** to apply my skills and grow as a developer.
 Lately, I’ve been diving into **artificial intelligence** — it’s my next big adventure!

 - 🎓 **Education**: 42 Abu Dhabi (Common Core completed, more to come in Mastery).
 - 💡 **Interests**: AI, problem-solving, and building useful tools.